Skip to content

 • A class or function that may take initialization arguments

-• Once initialized, the generator is a callable with the following behavior:
+• Once initialized, the factory is a callable with the following behavior:

 • Input: A context dictionary containing request and user information